 A memorial has been established and donations may be sent in care of Chamberlain-Pier Funeral Home, PO Box 366 Gordon, NE 69343.

-To send flowers to Tom's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tom Kockrow, please visit our floral store.